 lymph nodes that are inside the chest near the sternum or breastbone.
 See also lymph nodes.

 an x-ray of the breast; a method of finding breast cancer that can’t be felt using the fingers.
 Mammograms are done with a special type of x-ray machine used only for this purpose.
-A mammogram can show a developing breast tumor before it’s big enough to be felt by a woman or even by a highly skilled health care professional.
+A mammogram can often show a developing breast tumor before it’s big enough to be felt by a woman or even by a highly skilled health care professional.
 Screening mammography is used to help find breast cancer early in women who don’t have any symptoms.
-Diagnostic mammography helps the doctor learn more about breast masses or the cause of other breast symptoms.
+Diagnostic mammography helps the doctor learn more about breast masses or the cause of breast symptoms.
 See also screening, x-ray.

 any plastic surgery to rebuild the breast or to change the shape, size, or position of the breast.
 Reduction mammoplasty reduces the size of the breast.
 Augmentation mammoplasty enlarges a woman’s breast, usually with implants.
 See also breast reconstruction, implants.

 in cancer surgery or biopsy, the tissue beyond the visible edge of the tumor or abnormal tissue that is removed along with the tumor or abnormality, in an effort to get all of the cancer.
 See also surgical margin.

 any sort of lump, which may or may not be cancer.
 See also tumor.

 surgery to remove all or part of the breast and sometimes other tissue.
 Some of the more common types of mastectomies are listed below.Prophylactic mastectomy is a mastectomy done before any evidence of cancer can be found, for the purpose of preventing cancer.